-Anita Lancello Bydlon is the senior vice president of real estate development for the YMCA of the Greater Twin Cities, a leading nonprofit dedicated to strengthening communities through youth development, healthy living and social responsibility.
+Anita Lancello Bydlon is the chief real estate development officer for the YMCA of the Greater Twin Cities, a leading nonprofit dedicated to strengthening communities through youth development, healthy living and social responsibility.
 She is responsible for oversight of the YMCA real estate portfolio and leads new development and project management of the association’s sites, including membership facilities, camps, child care sites and program sites.
 Prior to joining the Y, Anita held operations and club development leadership positions at Northwest Racquet and Swim Clubs.
 Anita holds a bachelor’s degree from Minnesota State University in Mankato and a certificate in nonprofit management from the University of St. Thomas.

 “I first connected with the Y as a fitness and membership director at the Blaisdell location in Minneapolis in 1987.
 As my career evolved and my role became leading real estate and development, I’ve learned that real estate is so much more than land and facilities – it is the platform where the mission work I saw every day in the branch comes alive.
 Every day my team partners with communities to develop opportunities for more people to experience the depth and breadth of the Y’s work.